Protection, Security and Investigation

 - PROF2009 PSI Career Preparation

-Students prepare for employment by identifying prospective employers, relevant employment skills, preparing effective resumes and portfolios, and completing an employment interview simulation.
+Students prepare for employment by identifying prospective employers, developing relevant employment skills, preparing effective resumes and portfolios, and completing an employment interview simulation.

 Prerequisite: PROF 2027